 Women get appreciation as wives, mothers, and sisters.

-There are many verses in the Holy Quran as well as in Hadith dedicated to instructing men to express sympathy and respect towards women as a wife, mothers, and sisters.
+There are many verses in the Quran Inheritance Law, and Hadith dedicated to instructing men to express sympathy and respect towards women as a wife, mothers, and sisters.
 "And of His signs is that He created for you from yourselves mates that you may find tranquillity in them, and He placed between you affection and mercy.
 Indeed in that are signs for a people who give thought" - Holy Quran 30:21.
 Abu Hurairah narrated that The Messenger of Allah (Sallallahu Alayhi Wasallam) said, "The most complete of the believers in faith is the one with the best character among them.
 And the best of you are those who are best to your women". - Tirmidhi, Book 12, Hadith 17 Abu Huraira reported that a person said, "Allah's Messenger, who amongst the people is most deserving of my good treatment?
 He said: Your mother, again your mother, again your mother, then your father, then your nearest relatives according to the order (of nearness)" -Sahih Muslim, Book 2548 b, Book 45, Hadith 2.
 Abu Barzah narrated that the Messenger of Allah (Sallallahu Alayhi Wasallam) said, "Whoever consoles a bereaved mother, he will be clothed with a burd in Paradise" -Jami At-Tirmidhi 1076, Book 10, Hadith 112.
 Abu Sa'eed Al-Kudari narrated that the Messenger of Allah (Sallallahu Alayhi Wasallam) said, "Whoever has three daughters, or three sisters, or two daughters, or two sisters, and he keeps good company with them and fears Allah regarding them, then paradise is for him" -Jami At-Tirmidhi 1916, Book 27, Hadith 22.

 Women's share is half of Men's share